 Prerequisite: CHEM 1412, FACS 3380, junior standing, FSN majors only.

 This course addresses fundamental principles for successful merchandising of fashion goods, including sales, buying, and marketing procedures.
 Analysis of consumer and customer demands also are explored.
 Taken prior to FACS 4369 Internship.
 (3-0).
 Offered fall semesters.

 FACS 3376.
 Textile Science.
 3 Hours.

-This course involves exploration of textiles from a scientific perspective is emphasized, explaining the interactions among textile fibers, finishes, dyes and laundry products that impact maintenance of textile products and performance criteria.
+This course involves exploration of textiles from a scientific perspective, focusing on the interactions among textile fibers, finishes, dyes and laundry products that impact maintenance of textile products and performance criteria.
 Students are exposed to hands-on experiences with various fibers, finishes, and dyeing processes.
 (3-0).
 Offered fall semesters.

 Prerequisite: FACS 2369, sophomore standing.

 FACS 3377.
 Codes,Stndrds & Facility Maint.
 3 Hours.